For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 The Centre for International Programs assists U of G students interested in studying, working or volunteering abroad.
 The Centre fosters international learning among members of our campus community to stimulate a sense of partnership and global responsibility as scholars and citizens.

-The C.J.
-Munford Centre is a resource centre for racialized students and promotes diversity on campus.
+Formerly known as the C.J.
+Munford Centre, the GBSA is a resource centre for racialized students and promotes diversity on campus.
 It strives to educate students, faculty, staff and the general Guelph community about race- related issues in our society and provides a sense of community for students of racially diverse backgrounds.

 Seven elected student groups associated with each of the University’s colleges that cover all academic programs.
 Each college government advocates on behalf of its students, represents them on a variety of boards and committees, offers both academic and non-academic events, and sponsors numerous academic/program related clubs.